coredev-uk/coredev-uk/README.md

 ### Hi there 👋

-I'm a Software Developer, Aspiring Graphics Designer and all-around coder with partial knowledge in Python, Lua and JavaScript.
+I'm a Software Developer, Aspiring Graphics Designer and all-around coder with experience in Python, Lua and JavaScript.
 - 🔭 I’m currently working on [`Apple-Music-Electron`](https://github.com/Apple-Music-Electron/Apple-Music-Electron)
 - 🌱 I’m currently learning `NodeJS`
 - 👯 I’m looking to collaborate with other content creators